-At Ryder-Walker, we are all missing the flavors of the Alps.
+At Ryder-Walker, we love the flavors of the Alps.
 It’s a rare dinner that passes that we aren’t dreaming of a local Alpkäse or imagining a cold mug of Quöllfrisch beer in an Appenzell hut.
-While we’re looking forward to our next excursion into a local Swiss market to pick up fresh-baked breads and dried meats for the trail, we thought it would be nice to share with you recipes from the mountains we miss.
-Although we may not be able to hike in our favorite destinations, we still can enjoy the cuisine.
+While we’re looking forward to our next excursion into a local Swiss market to pick up fresh-baked breads and dried meats for the trail, we thought it would be nice to share with you recipes from the mountains we absolutely love.
+We hope you can join us next season.

 Here are a selection of our favorite, easy to make recipes of classic mountain dishes complete with local drinks to pair them with.